FtuoilXelrash/rDailyServerRestarts/README.txt

 If you set DailyRestartTime = "04:00:00":
   - Countdown window opens 15 minutes before (at 03:45:00)
   - Final announcements begin at 03:59:00
-  - Actual shutdown occurs at 04:00:00 UTC
+  - Actual shutdown occurs at 04:00:00 (server local time)

 If you previously used a script that started at 03:45:00 to restart at 04:00:00, set the plugin to: